 2026 Skoda Epiq: engines and driving dynamics

-We know that the Epiq is based on the VW Group’s new MEB+ electric car platform, which will be used for other small electric cars including the Cupra Raval, Volkswagen ID.
-Polo and 2026 Volkswagen ID.
+The Epiq is based on the VW Group’s new MEB+ electric car platform.
+As well as forming the basis of the Volkswagen ID.
+Polo, it also underpins the forthcoming Cupra Raval and 2026 Volkswagen ID.
 Cross: Price, Specs and Release Date.

 2026 Skoda Epiq: price and release date